Privacy statement

 If the processing is based on Article 6(1)(e) or (f) of the GDPR, you have the right to object to the processing under Article 21 of the GDPR by contacting the controller.

 h.
-Right to lodge a complaint
+Right to file a complaint